tdimiduk/clifun/README.md

 Bar(f=Foo(a=1, b='hi'), c=1)
 ```

 You can also supply one or more `json` formatted `config` files.
-Provide the name(s) of these files as positional arguments. `clattr`` will search them, last file first, for any keys fields that are not provided at the command line before searching the environment.
+Provide the name(s) of these files as positional arguments. `clifun`` will search them, last file first, for any keys fields that are not provided at the command line before searching the environment.

 ```
 python examples/advanced.py --c 1 examples/foo.json